 This means the area needs to focus on delivering sustainable growth within the existing urban area and making efficient use of brownfield land and grey belt.
-We also need to ensure that the xx sites across the area with planning permission for 20,000 homes are built out.21
+We also need to ensure that many sites across the area with current planning permission for thousands of homes are built out.